ansuz/beacon/readme.md

 The UI/UX is pretty terrible, but there are some APIs that can probably be useful for actual games.
 I'm hesitant to try to generalize the code I have without a clear idea of how people would like to use it.
 If you have a use case, I'd like to hear it.

+## Code of Conduct

+This project has a code of conduct.

+If you're the type of person who avoids projects which have a code of conduct and its presence has prevented you from getting involved, that's wonderful!
+I don't want to deal with you.